adsharma/kuzu-demo-dspy/README.md

 The text extraction task is well handled by all models tested!

-### 2. Graph RAG
+### 2. Graph RAG + agent router

 The second part of the project involves building a Graph RAG pipeline on top of the graph constructed earlier from the two data sources.
-This stage involves evaluating the correctness/relevance of RAG pipeline that retrieves from a) just the graph and b) the graph + vector index.
+This stage involves evaluating the correctness/relevance of RAG pipeline that retrieves from a) just the graph and b) the graph + vector index using an agentic router.
 Text2Cypher is used to generate Cypher queries via LLMs, and so some experiments on open source vs. proprietary LLM performance are run to help understand the difference in quality of responses.

 ### Run FastAPI server